 Hello!
 Tnàmoufègnê!

 Tnàmoufègnê?
-This is ‘hello, how are you’ in Susu, my family’s language in Guinea, West Africa.
-It’s a coastal language that I also use playfully with friends in other port cities like Abidjan, Valencia, Osaka, and Los Angeles since we’re all a bit watery in ways.
-My uncle Emanuel wrote the English-Susu dictionary.
+This is ‘hello, how are you’ in Susu, my father’s language in Guinea, West Africa.
+It’s a coastal language that I also use playfully with friends in other port cities like Los Angeles, Accra, Valencia and Osaka since we’re all a bit watery in ways.
+My uncle Emanuel wrote the English-Susu dictionary for Indiana University, Bloomington.
 I’d like to help you pronounce Tnàmoufègnê, but I can’t.
 Susu is digitally marginalized.
 It’s almost available on ChatGPT, but not yet.
 Why?
 It’s a conversation for another day… one we will have VERY soon.
 Let me start here instead.

 It’s wet season.
 I’ve been thinking a lot about wet seasons over the past few years here in NYC as they’ve established and intensified.
 The wet and dry seasons also mark how my family plans, though we are across three continents now.